Below you will find the questions most frequently asked of the Admissions Office.

 Does being asked to send in written work mean that I have got an interview?
 No. Although written work is not taken into account in our decisions about who to call to interview, we routinely ask all applicants in certain subjects to submit marked school essays by mid November because of the very short timeframe in which our admissions process takes place: if we waited until we had decided who to call to interview before we requested this work, it would not give candidates enough time to submit work and interviewers sufficient time to read it in advance of interviews.
 This means that you may be asked for an essay and then not called for interview after or before you have sent the work in.
 We understand that this is not easy for candidates, but unfortunately we have no choice but to ask for written work routinely soon after applications have been received.

 Can I be interviewed via Skype?
 We will only offer interviews via Skype in exceptional circumstances.
-We endeavor to give as much notice as possible to overseas applicants but expect them to prepare for the possibility of coming to Cambridge for interview by researching visa requirements in advance.
+We endeavour to give as much notice as possible to overseas applicants but expect them to prepare for the possibility of coming to Cambridge for interview by researching visa requirements in advance.
 You are unlikely to be offered a Skype interview if you have failed to obtain a visa.
 In most cases we will only offer an interview via Skype due to unforeseen and last minute incidents, such as grave family illness or cancellation of flights.

 How do you make decisions about which candidates to offer places to?
 Again this will be holistic, involving all academic elements in an application.
 At this point in our decision-making we will consider performance in Section 2 (as well as Section 1) of the pre-interview assessments/ performance in at-interview assessments for subjects where they exist.
 While performance in interview may in some cases be decisive, experience tells us that in many cases, it will not.
 This is because most applicants who are very strong on paper also perform strongly in interview; it is also possible for candidates with strong track-records in public exams to under-perform in interview and still receive an offer.
 As ever, contextualised track-record in public exams is likely to be the single most important factor in our decision-making.